galaxyproject/cloudauthz/README.md

 credentials = cloudauthz.authorize("aws", config)
 ```

-an example of the `credentials` is as following:
+The `credentials` object is a dictionary as the following:

 ```json
 {